Selling tickets to your events with e-commerce sites (such as PayPal or Amazon Payments) can be a secure way to process transactions online.

 However, you could take advantage of a system that gives you useful options like ticket barcodes and scanning, while still providing benefits you’re accustomed to, such as security and payment in advance.
 You’ll also be able to give your ticket buyers a convenient purchasing process that doesn’t require them to log in or create an account.

 Using an event ticketing system allows you to have more control over your tickets, events, and sales data, as you easily create event pages without building entire pages on your website.
-See how e-commerce sites stack up against a system designer for event ticketing, when it comes to selling event tickets online:
+See how e-commerce sites stack up against a system designed for event ticketing, when it comes to selling event tickets online:

 Receipts aren’t tickets: When you use e-commerce, you’re not actually selling tickets — you’re giving your customers receipts that they can present at the door.
 But what’s the difference?